 Questions About Projects In This Area?
 Register With Us For More Information

 Accessibility / Getting Around

 This is an important node in the North American road and railway system.
-While Toronto’s southern border is surrounded by Lake Ontario, Montreal is easily accessible by American travelers.
+Montreal is easily accessible by American travelers.
 This means that most people travelling from East Coast Canada or New England will come through here.

 The city’s public transit is managed by the Montreal Transit Corporation, otherwise known as the STM (Société de transport de Montréal in French).
 The STM operates an expansive fleet of buses that makes it easy for the community to travel throughout the city, but it’s the Metro that’s the highlight in the public transit system.
 The Metro has four lines that connect the whole island together.
 It also reaches eastward to provide access to Longueuil–Université-de-Sherbrooke.

-It’s easy to find your way around the island because it’s bisected by Saint Laurent Boulevard, which divides the city into east and west sectors — much like Yonge Street in Toronto.
+It’s easy to find your way around the island because it’s bisected by Saint Laurent Boulevard, which divides the city into east and west sectors.
 You can also take the Metropolitan Highway to easily slice through the city.

 Need More Information?
 That’s What We’re Here For.
 Register Now To Learn More & Get Platinum Benefits

 - Markham New Condos